The UNCW University Police Department sponsors many programs. Presented here are just a few of the more popular programs.

 Fact:1 out of every 4 college women polled was sexually assaulted during four years of college.

 RAD is a course developed for women only that has established standards of acceptability for female self-defense.
 It teaches tactics and techniques that are hands on and realistic in nature.
 This course is taught by certified instructors and comes with a workbook and a lifetime membership in the RAD system.
 Classes are scheduled two times a semester.
 Special classes can be requested by interested groups.
-For more information about RAD contact Keli Kotler at the University Police Department at (910) 962-2222 or register Online using the link below.
+For more information about RAD contact Jennifer Paluck at the University Police Department at (910) 962-2222 or register Online using the link below.
+Problems with the online registration, please contact Jennifer Paluck.

-The most frequent crimes at UNCW are larcenies, among these bike thefts.
+The most frequent crimes at UNCW are larcenies, with bike thefts being the most common..
 Many of these losses could have been prevented with little effort.
 The following actions are recommended.

 - Always lock your bike to a bike rack

-- Register your bike with University Police – It’s mandatory and FREE.
+- Register your bike with University Parking & Transportation - It's mandatory and FREE.

 Operation ID is a nationwide program designed to discourage burglary and theft of valuables.
 It also provides a means for law enforcement to identify stolen property and prove ownership.